ujjwal1990/AAHack/README.md

 **Please ensure to commit code in frequent intervals**

-**Only the last commit before or at the end of 4 hours will be considered for evalaution**
+**Only the last commit before or at the end of 4.5 hours will be considered for evalaution**

-# You have 4 hours to finish ?
+# Are you a Ninja coder!!
+Even if not you have 4.5 hours to finish ?
 Are you Ready ?